• AI-enabled physics-based multiscale models power digital twin simulators for in silico oncology and nanomedicine applications.

 Insilico Oncology

-The heterogeneous mutational landscape of cancer results from the varying response of the different signaling pathways in the cell.
-We adopt a multiscale approach to quantify the complex set of genomic data, that has been derived from cancer patients.
-Statistical measures extracted using this approach along with complimentary mechanistic models gives us insight into the nature of the cancer that can be employed in diagnosis and therapy in the context of personalized medicine.
+The heterogeneous mutational landscape of cancer results from the varying response of the different signaling pathways in the tissue microenvironment.
+We adopt a AI-enabled multiscale modeling approach to develop digital twins that can be employed in diagnosis and therapy in the context of personalized medicine.

 Read More